-Enjoy the beautiful lake on a 21-mile hike around the lake!
+A 21-mile hike around the lake!
 If 21 miles is unreasonalbe, just hike for an hour or so to capture views of the gorgeous landscaped estates that were built around the lake.
 Free and open all year round.
 Many places to park and start your walk.

 Apple Barn Orchard & Winery - W6384 Sugar Creek Road, Elkhorn, WI (262) 728-3266 Fax: (262) 740-0208 Pick your own or already picked apples, fruit wines, apple cider, cider donuts, caramel apples, pumpkins, gifts, pantry items and more.
 To find out when Apple Barn Store and Winery will be open visit www.AppleBarnOrchardAndWinery.com for more information.